ClusterHQ/powerstrip/README.rst

       flocker: http://flocker/flocker-plugin
       weave: http://flocker/weave-plugin

-This will allow moving stateful containers around while they keep their Weave IP.
+This will allow moving (rescheduling) stateful containers while they keep their Weave IP and their volumes intact.

 Try it out